Recognizing writers who know their sh1t when it comes to online security.

 Joseph is a professional digital marketer.
 He is the founder of Digitage.net, a digital marketing agency.
 He is highly enthusiastic about all things business and technology, and he share’s informative resources to help businesses and consumers stay informed, safer, and smarter online.

-The winner will receive a 1 year registration for a .tech domain.
+The Winner will receive a 5 year standard registration for a .tech domain.
+The 1st and 2nd runner-ups get a standard .tech domains for 3-yr and 1-yr respectively.